 New Zealand is in the Southern Hemisphere, which means Autumn falls during the months of March, April and May.
-When it’s icy outside with snow falling in many countries around the world, we’re soaking up the sun, and swimming in rivers or at the beach.
+When it’s icy outside with snow falling in many countries around the world, we’re soaking up the sun, and still swimming in rivers or at the beach.

 Photo: Autumn along the Ohinemuri River - Section C (Paeroa to Waihi)